Jimmy Fallon

 September 19, 1974, New York, New York, U.S. (age 50)

 Fallon attended the College of St. Rose, Albany, New York, but left before completing a degree to pursue a career in comedy in Los Angeles.
 Within a few years, however, he went to New York City to audition for a spot on SNL, and he joined the cast in 1998.
 The SNL format served as a showcase for Fallon’s comedic impressions.
 He often portrayed celebrities and created memorable characters such as Jarret the stoner and Nick Burns, a patronizing computer expert.
 On his last four seasons, Fallon cohosted SNL’s “Weekend Update” segment with fellow comedian Tina Fey.
-In the skit the two starred as coanchors, mixing humour with contemporary news stories.
+In the skit the two starred as coanchors, mixing humor with contemporary news stories.

 USA 2006 - 78th Annual Academy Awards.
 Closeup of giant Oscar statue at the entrance of the Kodak Theatre in Los Angeles, California.
 Hompepage blog 2009, arts and entertainment, film movie hollywood